newtang/newtang.github.io/_posts/2021-01-30-express-router-part-1.markdown

 categories: programming javascript
 ---

-It all started when I was doing some digging into the internals of [Express](https://expressjs.com) for [work](https://mapbox.com).
+It all started when I was digging into the internals of [Express](https://expressjs.com).
 I noticed its router, the logic that matches a url path to the appropriate handler, was not particularly efficient.
 Essentially, every path that's registered is converted to a regular expression, and the path of incoming requests are checked against every regex, until it matches.

 There's a lot I like about Express; it has an easy learning curve, and an intuitive API.
 It's arguably one of the most important and well-used Node libraries in the world, but its routing strategy hasn't seen any optimization in years.
 If a service provides 100 routes, it may have to iterate through all 100 to find a match.
 For a tiny service, running a regular expression isn't _that_ costly, but as services get bigger, and traffic gets more intense, these inefficiencies can make a difference.